foxihd/hugo-foxx/README.md

 ***Figure 2.*** Article with complex elements/shortcodes on 1500px viewport.

 ## Feature Highlights

+> [!IMPORTANT]
+> There is no guarantee regarding accessibility.
+> Meanwhile this theme is capable of achieving WAVE's AIM Score of 10, the outcome ultimately depends on content authoring.
+> Always use alt text, pay attention to content structure, and use accent colors with sufficient contrast.

 - **Reader-first**: Prioritizes speed[^1], privacy[^2], readability and accessibility with personalized settings for colors and fonts (It's Tracker Free!).
 - **Inclusive**: Graceful degradation design[^3] oriented with improved semantic HTML structure & WAI-ARIA attribute, RSS/reader-mode optimized, printer-friendly full static website that remains fully functional even when JavaScript is disabled!
 The theme is even compatible with terminal browsers such as Lynx or W3M.